ApostolosTsimogiannis/DS.2/Manual/README.md

 - Be as light as possible.
 - Use the minimum number of metallic parts.
 - Be 3D printable.
-- Use as many parts as possible that are available ion the market (not helicopter specific).
+- Use as many parts as possible that are available on the market (not helicopter specific).
 - Be able to use parts from multiple other helicopter brands where needed (metallic parts).

 These would make the helicopter essentially an ‘open source’ type of project since builders can make the parts locally and cheaply.
 The very low count of metallic parts guarantees that this helicopter will never run out of spares either!